moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 We also provide a solution for using the [open source Shiny Server](https://github.com/rstudio/shiny-server) with a few minor tweaks to support `USER_EMAIL` and `COOKIE` headers.
 The base docker image is defined [here](https://github.com/ministryofjustice/data-platform/blob/main/containers/rshiny-open-source-base/Dockerfile).
 The version of open source shiny server is defined by `SHINY_SERVER_VERSION`, currently set to `1.5.20.1002`.

-It offers more features than the DPAT own one and supports
+It offers more features than the AP shiny server and supports
 - Better reconnection behaviour:
   - Reconnect and load existing session rather than creating a new session automatically
   - If failed to reconnect eventually, the window popped up for manual-reconnection will reload the app rather than retriggering same reconneciton behaviour